nlohmann/json/README.md

 Some tests change the installed files and hence make the whole process not reproducible.
 Please execute `ctest -LE not_reproducible` to skip these tests.
 See [issue #2324](https://github.com/nlohmann/json/issues/2324) for more information.

+Note you need to call `cmake -LE "not_reproducible|git_required"` to exclude both labels.
+See [issue #2596](https://github.com/nlohmann/json/issues/2596) for more information.

 As Intel compilers use unsafe floating point optimization by default, the unit tests may fail.
 Use flag [`/fp:precise`](https://software.intel.com/content/www/us/en/develop/documentation/cpp-compiler-developer-guide-and-reference/top/compiler-reference/compiler-options/compiler-option-details/floating-point-options/fp-model-fp.html) then.